cfgauss/r-novice-gapminder/_episodes/07-data-frames.md

 {: .output}

-A fair guess would have been to say that the length of a data.frame would be the number of rows it has (1704), but this is not the case; remember, a data.frame is a *list of vectors and factors*:
+A fair guess would have been to say that the length of a data.frame would be the number of rows it has (1704), but this is not the case.
+Let's find out why:

 ~~~